Multimorbidity Treatment Burden Questionnaire

 Who is it for?

 The MTBQ is for primary care and other healthcare and health service researchers who need to measure what impact interventions that they are testing have on patients' treatment burden.
-Further work is neeed to validate use of the MTBQ in a clinical setting.
+Further work is being conducted to develop a 'Short Treatment Burden Questionnaire' (STBQ) for use in a clinical setting.

 How to access the MTBQ and register as a user